-Read my earlier post on Types of Payment Cards.
-This domain also called PCI – Payment Card Industry.
-It denotes debit, credit, prepaid, e-purse, ATM, and POS cards, and associated businesses.
+In my earlier post, I covered Types of Payment Cards.
+For your information, I have shared the basics of this domain.
+The Credit card processing domain (PCI – Payment Card Industry) covers debit, credit, prepaid, e-purse, ATM, and POS cards, and associated businesses.

 Also Read | Take a course on Card Payments

 Why people use Credit cards.

 A credit card allows its holder to buy goods and services based on the holder’s promise to pay for these goods and services.